Guide to Undergraduate Courses

 - As a replacement grade for students on extensions who do not complete the work; OR

 - As a replacement grade for students who are originally assigned an I grade when the University does not receive a completed examination.
-This IF grade is not recorded on the student’s permanent transcript.

 A grade of NC, or “no credit,” is assigned to a TECEP® or e-Pack® student who does not achieve a passing score, or a PLA/portfolio course student who fails to complete the course and does not request an extension within the appropriate time frame.
 This grade is not recorded on the student’s permanent transcript.